jarmstrong2/handwritingnet/README.md

 th driver.lua
 ```

 Explore driver.lua for command options.
 Including specifying a validation and training set.
-Currently toy.t7 is provided, but a larger training set can be created by downloading the IAM handwriting database: http://www.fki.inf.unibe.ch/databases/iam-on-line-handwriting-database
+Currently toy.t7 is provided, but a larger training set can be created by downloading the IAM handwriting database and following the directions in the Graves' paper: http://www.fki.inf.unibe.ch/databases/iam-on-line-handwriting-database

+## Results
 ```
 th testNet.lua -string 'How are you doing today'
 ```